Authentication for AI agents

 vector_search_tools = []

-# Exclude exception handling if you want the agent to fail
+# Exclude exception handling if the agent should fail

 # when users lack access to all required Databricks resources